 Ainnelise Niyvold Liundbye UPDATED: 22 JUL 2020

-Approaching Roros from the north, you will be driving along a beautiful sloping landscape in a mouintanous region which will soon give you a feeling og being in the middle of nowhere.
+Approaching Røros from the north, you will be driving along a beautiful sloping landscape in a mountainous region which will soon give you a feeling og being in the middle of nowhere.
 For a long time you will only see forest, hairpin roads and signposts which warn against wild animals.
-You may then actually suddenly spot a moose or a couple of reindeer.
+You may actually suddenly – and unexpectedly – spot a moose or a couple of reindeer!

-Eventually, you arrive at Roros, the somewhat isolated town in East Norway – far from the most common tourist streichers of road along the West Coast.
-Although much les known than Bergen, Oslo and Trondheim, it does, though, have a lot to offer, especially if you are interested in old Norwegian culture and mining history.
+Eventually, you arrive at Røros, the somewhat isolated town in East Norway – far from the most common tourist stretches of road along the West Coast.
+Although much less known than Bergen, Oslo and Trondheim, Røros does, though, have a lot to offer, especially if you are interested in old Norwegian culture and mining history.

-Already in 1644 a copper ore was detected in the Roros mountains in East Norway.
-Just two years later the Danish-Norwegian King Christian IV gave permission to utilise the natural copper resources in the area, and the Roros Copper Works saw the light of day.
+Already in 1644 a copper ore was detected in the Røros mountains in East Norway.
+Just two years later the Danish-Norwegian King Christian IV gave permission to utilise the natural copper resources in the area, and the Røros Copper Works saw the light of day.

 The privileges included copper mining within a Circumference of four old Norwegian miles, corresponding to a radius of 45 kilometres from the initial mine, Old Storwartz.

 The surrounding land was not originally a fertile agricultural area, but a mountainous region covered with forest.
-The mining workers and inhabitants of Roros therefore also had to do farming as a second occupation to provided themselves with agricultural products, and having live stock became usual in the small mining town.
+The mining workers and inhabitants of Røros therefore also had to do farming as a second occupation to provide themselves with agricultural products, and having livestock became usual in the small mining town.

-Roros Church features both seats for the Royal family and for the Copper Work management.
+Røros Church features both seats for the Royal family and for the Copper Work management.
 The church goers were in general seated according to rank.
-The most prominent people in the first row and the poor people in the upper galleries – accessed only by the exterior stairs.
-The church is still in use, for instance it is a popular site for concerts.
+The most prominent people sat in the first row and the poor people stood in the upper galleries – accessed only by the exterior stairs.
+Today, the church is still in use, and it is a popular concert site!

 At the time of inauguration, the church counted 1,600 seats!
 It now ranks as the fifth largest church in Norway!

 The Røros Copper Works produced large amounts of copper.
-Between 1644 and 1977 it is estimated that around 100,000 tons of copper was produced here.
-The Røros Copper Works were therefore among Norway’s most important mining activities.
+Between 1644 and 1977 it is estimated that around 100,000 tons of copper were produced here.
+The Røros Copper Works therefore ranked among Norway’s most significant mining activities.

-It is really unique that so much is still preserved in town and that it has preserved so much of its authentic character.
-You can visit both the St Olav Copper Mine, a mining museum and climb the enormous waste heaps at the end of Slaggeveien.
-It has, not surprisingly, became a UNESCO World Heritage Site consisting of its historic houses, church and Copper Work buildings, smelters, charcoal pits, old cableways, as well as farming structures.
+It is absolutely unique that so much is preserved of the old mining town and that it today still has got so much authentic character.
+At this location in Norway you can visit both the Olav’s Mine, a mining museum, as well as climb the enormous waste heaps at the end of Slaggeveien.
+It has, not surprisingly, become a UNESCO World Heritage Site consisting of its historic houses, the Church and Copper Work buildings, smelters, charcoal pits, old cableways, as well as farming structures.

-Roros is one of Norway’s and the world’s coldest places with a temperature record as low as -50.4 degrees Celcius.
+As an interesting fact Røros is one of Norway’s and the world’s coldest places with a temperature record as low as -50.4 degrees Celcius!